 you are coronavirus that make humans sick.
 Four of them cause the common cold, which is almost exclusively a benign disease of the upper respiratory tract, and the other two - SARS and MERS - are far more deadly.

-While the two killers were largely contained or eliminated, and never really spread around the world with the same speed and magnitude as SARS-CoV-2, the other four strains have become endemic in most parts of the world. world - regularly make their way through populations, spreading easily enough that they simply cannot be contained.
+While the two killers were largely contained or eliminated, and never really spread around the world with the same speed and magnitude as SARS-CoV-2, the other four strains have become endemic in most places in the world. world - regularly make their way through populations, spreading easily enough that they simply cannot be contained.

 A systematic review

 For the study, the researchers used the characteristics of the four endemic coronaviruses to model what SARS-CoV-2 might look like years after its explosion.
 One of the main features they looked at was the severity of the disease in children.
 Young children, under the age of five, typically have strong immune systems and usually have their first encounter with a common cold as well.
 Over time, the more they are exposed to viruses, the better their immune response and the less severe the cases they get.
 By the time they are older adults, they have encountered the virus so many times that their immune systems can handle it.

 In the case of this pandemic, however, the virus was new to everyone and as the immune system weakens with age, older adults are much more vulnerable to COVID-19.

 The study predicts that at the end of the pandemic, when most people have been exposed to the virus (hopefully more through vaccination than direct infection) the new coronavirus could eventually become an endemic virus.
 A virus similar to those that cause the common cold, which will mainly affect children under five.
 In summary: it will have the shape of a relatively benign insect.

 Nobody has a crystal ball, but ...

 It is obviously impossible to predict what will happen in the future, but some current data supports this model.
 For starters: as wonderful as the new mRNA vaccines are, none of them are 100% effective at preventing COVID-19.